 The exterior of Our Lady of Guadalupe Church embodies the distinctive characteristics of the Mission Revival style.
-As described in the property's original Landmark Designation Report (1993), the church is "reminiscent of certain Colonial churches in Mexico and South America and earlier precedents in Spain and Portugal."
-Concurrent to the emergence of Revival styles at the turn of the century was a growing interest in preserving and restoring California's missions, as well as a search for an architectural identity unique to California.
-What eventually emerged was the Mission Revival style, inspired by the missions of California and the Spanish Colonial architecture of northern and central Mexico, itself influenced by the building traditions of American Indians.
-As such, the Mission Revival style was promoted as an architectural expression of California's regional identity.
+As described in the property's original landmark designation report (1993), the church is "reminiscent of certain Colonial churches in Mexico and South America and earlier precedents in Spain and Portugal."
+Concurrent to the emergence of Revival styles at the turn of the century was a growing interest in preserving and restoring California's missions, as well as a search for a unique regional architectural identity.
+What eventually emerged was the Mission Revival style, inspired by the missions of California and the Spanish Colonial architecture of northern and central Mexico.

-A. Page Brown's "California Building," which debuted at the World's Columbian Exposition in Chicago in 1893, is largely considered the first building designed in the Mission Revival style.
-It set the tone for the California Midwinter Exhibition in San Francisco's Golden Gate Park the following year, which featured numerous structures inspired by California's missions, and by the early twentieth century, the design elements that would come to define the Mission Revival style appeared in residential, commercial, and institutional buildings across the state.
+A. Page Brown's "California Building," which debuted at the World's Columbian Exposition in Chicago in 1893, is generally considered the first building designed in the Mission Revival style.
+It set the tone for the California Midwinter Exhibition in San Francisco's Golden Gate Park the following year, which featured numerous structures that referenced California's missions.
+By the early twentieth century, the design elements that would come to define the Mission Revival style appeared in residential, commercial, and institutional buildings across the state.
 The style "paved the way for the more elaborate Spanish Colonial Revival of the late teens and 20s that included Churrigueresque, Spanish Baroque, Moorish, and Byzantine architectural styles and influences."

 Mission Revival style buildings displayed elements of California's original missions, which themselves displayed elements of architectural styles common in Spain and Europe during the colonial era adapted to the local environment, materials, labor, and construction expertise.
-As a result, the style was also influenced by American Indian and Mexican design and construction traditions.
-Typical characteristics of the Mission Revival style include simple and solid exteriors of adobe bricks, plaster, or stucco, exposed wood beams, arches, multiple doorways, sculpted parapets, covered walkways or arcades, porticos and porches, neo-Moorish towers, recessed openings with multi-light windows, broad overhanging eaves, low-pitched or flat roofs of clay tile or thatch, and minimal ornamentation of tile, iron, and
+As a result, the style was also influenced by Native American and Mexican design and construction traditions.
+Typical characteristics of the Mission Revival style